simransethi643/jet/README.md

     mechENG_answer_5 = ['Pudding furnace']

+      mechENG_explanations_1 = ['Iron is widely used in construction especially the manufacturing of steel.
+It is widely used in the human body where it is importan in oxygen transport in hemoglobin.
+It is located in Group 8 and it has a melting point of 1538 degree celcius and a boiling point of 2862 degree celcius bein a solid metal at room temperature.']

       mechENG_explanation_2 = ['Cast irons are the alloy of iron and carbon that contains 2.1 to 4.3% C, along with other varying amounts of silicon and manganese.
 This varying carbon range makes them easily castable, asking them to call cast irons.']